AlgorithmicAce/AlgorithmicAce/README.md

 # 💫 About Me:
-🔭 I’m currently working on:<br>An AI-powered robot that uses stereo vision and deep reinforcement learning to optimize robotic arm movements for object picking — skipping complex forward kinematics. <br><br>👯 I’m looking to collaborate on:<br>AI-based automation tools, deep learning research projects and building impactful SaaS platforms using LLMs and AI Agents<br><br>🤝 I’m looking for help with:<br>Building a strong portfolio for applications to improve my chances of landing an AI job<br><br>🌱 I’m currently learning:<br>Reinforcement learning & LLMs<br><br>💬 Ask me about:<br>AI automation, computer vision and robotics<br><br>⚡ Fun fact:<br>I've been interested in Robotics since I was 13, which got me into AI.
-To make the robot move autonomously.<br>
+🔭 I’m currently working on:<br>An AI-powered robot that uses stereo vision and deep reinforcement learning to optimise robotic arm movements for object picking, skipping complex forward kinematics. <br><br>🤝 I’m looking for help with:<br>Fine-tuning a small quantised LLM and deploying into a mobile app<br><br>🌱 I’m currently learning:<br>Reinforcement learning & LLMs<br><br>💬 Ask me about:<br>Computer vision and robotics<br><br>⚡ Fun fact:<br>I've been interested in Robotics since I was 13, which got me into AI.
+To make the robot move autonomously.
+Out of context, but I love to hike and travel.<br>

 ## 🌐 Socials: